httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 Note that the HttpOnly attribute is independent of the Secure attribute: a cookie can have both the HttpOnly and the Secure attribute.

+#### The SameSite Attribute

+The "SameSite" attribute limits the scope of the cookie such that it will only be attached to requests if those requests are same-site, as defined by the algorithm in {{same-site-requests}}.
+For example, requests for `https://example.com/sekrit-image` will attach same-site cookies if and only if initiated from a context whose "site for cookies" is "example.com".

+If the "SameSite" attribute's value is "Strict", the cookie will only be sent along with "same-site" requests.
+If the value is "Lax", the cookie will be sent with same-site requests, and with "cross-site" top-level navigations, as described in {{strict-lax}}.
+If the "SameSite" attribute's value is neither of these, the cookie will be ignored.

 ### Cookie Name Prefixes